goncy/canchancy/docs/bot/INSTALLATION.md

 ## Step 1: Create a Discord Application

 1. Go to the [Discord Developer Portal](https://discord.com/developers/applications)
-2. Click on "New Application" and give your bot a name (e.g., "Canchancy-test")
+2. Click on "New Application" and give your bot a name (e.g., "Fulboncy-test")
 3. Navigate to the "Bot" tab and click "Add Bot"

 ## Step 2: Configure Bot Permissions